Secondary Education (Teaching Advanced Academics) (M.Ed.)

 Transcripts & GPA

-- a copy of an official transcript from each institution where course credit was granted
+- A copy of an official transcript from each institution where course credit was granted.

-- a 2.75 overall GPA or a 2.75 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses
+- A 2.75 overall GPA or a 2.75 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.